Woman charged with manslaughter in death of daughter, 2

 BROCKTON, Mass.
-(AP) - A Massachusetts woman caused the injuries the led to the death of her 2-year-old daughter last year and failed to seek medical help in a timely manner, prosecutors say.
+(AP) - A Massachusetts woman caused the injuries that led to the death of her 2-year-old daughter last year and failed to seek medical help in a timely manner, prosecutors say.

 Shaniqua Leonard, 29, of Whitman, was held on $25,000 bail at her arraignment Tuesday in Brockton Superior Court after pleading not guilty to manslaughter in connection with the death of Lyric Farrell on Dec.
 28.